Health Systems Engineering Laboratory logo header

 Characterizing the Workload of Emergency Medical Personnel

-This research aims at quantifying the workload experienced by EMS personnel in real-time using the system generated data along with work measurements performed by a team of WSU students.
-The project uses techniques from Data Analytics, Simulation and Optimization.
+This research aims to quantify the workload experienced by EMS personnel in real time using system-generated data, along with work measurements performed by a team of WSU students.
+The project uses techniques from data analytics, simulation, and optimization.

 Funding Provided by the National Science Foundation.